zeph-yr/PartyExtensions/README.md

 # How To Use
 - Unzip PartyExtensions.zip in your Beat Saber directory
-- Play a map in Party mode and click on the purple heart-cube icon next to the score
+- Play a map in Party mode and click on the purple heart-cube 💟 icon next to the score
+- Existing scores on the base game Party leaderboard will be without extended data until they are played over

 # Scores and Saved Data
 - Scores are saved in `/UserData/PartyExtensions`
+- Existing scores will not contain
 - **Pressing the Trashcan button in Party Mode deletes ALL score data**
 - PartyExtensions backs up your scores at the launch of each game.
 If you accidentally delete all your scores, you can retrieve them from the `.bak` files in `/UserData/PartyExtensions/`
 - **To restore, you MUST retrieve the .bak files before the next time you launch the game.** Save copies of the `.bak` files to another directory just in case, and rename the files in `/UserData/PartyExtensions/` to without the `.bak` ending.